JeffersonLab/clara-docs/docs/clas/data-processing.md

 ## JLAB farm running tips

-### Chefs: Production data processing jobs
+### Chef: Production data processing jobs

 We recommend using Clara’s JLAB data-processing auto-configuration option to insure optimized performance and efficient utilization of the farm resources.
-In this case the only requirement is to set the `farm.exclusive`, `fileList` and `description` (note: fileList and description must be unique for every farm job submission) options.
+In this case the only requirement is to set the `farm.exclusive`, `fileList` and `description` options (note: fileList and description must be unique for every farm job submission).
 E.g.

 ```
 clara> set fileList